beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

    such as deciding that the host is underloaded or overloaded, and selecting VMs to migrate to other hosts.
-- *Data collector* -- a component that is deployed on every compute host and is responsible for collecting data about resource usage by VM instances, as well as storing these data locally and submitting the data to the central database.
+- *Data collector* -- a component that is deployed on every compute host and is responsible for collecting data about the resource usage by VM instances, as well as storing these data locally and submitting the data to the central database.

 ### Global Manager